 Rendition – Hidden Door 2017/ Manipulate Festival 2018/ Development Dec 2018/ Touring 2019

-Update June 2018.
-‘Rendition’ has undergone research and development in 2017 and 2018.
+‘Rendition’ has undergone research and development phases in 2017 and 2018.
 It is a performance installation drawing on data from the Rendition Project with advisory support from Professor Ruth Blakeley.
-Tragic Carpet is keen to hear from partners and advisers interested in supporting us to accelerate the development and touring of this piece.
+Tragic Carpet is keen to hear from partners and advisers interested in supporting us to accelerate the development and touring of this dynamic performance installation project.

 “Extraordinary rendition is the transfer—without legal process—of a detainee to the custody of a foreign government for purposes of detention and interrogation” Between 2001 and 2009 over 130 individuals have been held and tortured as part of the CIA’s detention and interrogation programme.